Red Snapper Research on the Atlantic Coast

-Biologists monitor vessel activity through each inlet and conduct surveys with anglers as they return from fishing.
-Biologists also ask for permission to weigh and measure harvested fish, and ask to collect a sample from red snapper that is used to determine their ages.
-These surveys are used to determine how many boats participated in the red snapper season, the numbers of red snapper harvested, and important biological information that will be used in future population assessments.
+Biologists conduct surveys with anglers as they return from fishing and also ask for permission to collect biological samples from harvested fish.
+These surveys are used to determine how many boats participated in the red snapper season, the numbers of fish harvested, and important biological information that will be used in future population assessments.

 Charter boat operators with a federal permit to harvest snapper in the South Atlantic are asked to keep a log of their trips and report their red snapper catch to FWC.
 Biologists contact vessel operators by phone to collect the information, unless captains choose to mail the log.
 Biologists also meet some charter vessels as they return from trips to collect biological information from harvested fish.

 Headboats are already required to report all fishing activity to National Marine Fisheries Service and are not surveyed by FWC during the red snapper season.
 Anglers returning from a headboat fishing trip may be asked for permission by a state or federal biologist to collect samples from harvested fish.

 We appreciate all the anglers and captains who take time to participate in surveys and allow biologists to sample their catch.
 The red snapper sampling effort on the east coast of Florida is a great example of scientists and fishermen working together to collect high-quality data needed to manage Florida’s fisheries.